Sven (building): Description

-Sven is located at 29-27 Queens Plaza North.
+Sven is located at 29-59 Northern Boulevard (next to Queens Plaza).
 It occupies a trapezoidal plot bounded by 41st Avenue to the west, Queens Plaza North (also 41st Avenue) to the south, Northern Boulevard to the east, and 40th Drive to the north.
 The main residential tower is 762 ft tall.
 When completed in 2021, the tower will be the second tallest building in Queens after Skyline Tower.
 At Sven's base, there are shops in the Chase Manhattan Bank Building, a 14-story office building and clock tower described as "the first skyscraper in Queens".
 Sven's residential component was originally slated to be the tallest building in Queens, though the Skyline Tower would be taller if completed first.

 The project is officially called Sven by its developer, The Durst Organization, a name that appears to have been in use since at least late 2019.

 Residential skyscraper

-The new development consists of 958 rental apartments, 300 of which are affordable.
+The new development consists of 958 rental apartments, 288 of which are affordable.
 Amenities include an outdoor pool, a 20,000 sqft gym, a private library for residents, co-working space, a children's playroom and a demonstration kitchen.
 Adjacent to the tower, a 0.5 acre public park sits at the base of the building.
 The entire facade is made of glass.
 The concave southern facade, facing Queens Plaza, curves inward.
 The interiors of the residences were designed by Selldorf Architects.
 The building's concave exterior design by Handel Architects has drawn comparisons to London's 20 Fenchurch Street.